Pgamboan/Proyecto-FIS/Draft2ndIncrement.md

 #### Sequenze diagram.
 Description: With this diagram we intend to display the expected interaction between the user and the diferent sections of our product in order to get to the desired result.
+The web app was developed in order to give the users a way to provide the information necessarry to the skill's functioning, with the Amazon Web Services beign the bridge for such data to be attainable by the skill.